MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-getting-started.md

 There are three views in Power BI Desktop: **Report** view, **Data** view, and **Relationships** view.
 Power BI Desktop also includes **Query Editor**, which opens in a separate window.
 In **Query Editor**, you can build queries and transform data, then load that refined data model into Power BI Desktop, and create reports.

 The following screen shows the three view icons along the left of Power BI Desktop: **Report**, **Data**, and **Relationships**, from top to bottom.
 The currently displayed view is indicated by the yellow bar along the left.
 In this case, **Report** view is currently displayed.
-You can change views by clicking on any of those three icons.
+You can change views by selecting any of those three icons.

 ![](media/powerbi-desktop-getting-started/Designer_GSG_ViewTypes.png)